coloringchaos/rtw-s17/_posts/2017-1-25-assignment2.md

 Work on the styling, sending additional messages, or altering the experience in some way.

-On Edmodo, submit a link to your github and to your blog post.
+Post your code on GitHub, and also write a blog post about what you made.
+Submit a link to both your blog and your code on Edmodo.

 <br>

 **Assignment 2 is due before class on Wednesday, February 1st**